AdobeDocs/experience-platform.de-DE/help/catalog/home.md

 ## Nächste Schritte

 This document provided an introduction to [!DNL Catalog Service] and how it functions within the greater scope of [!DNL Experience Platform].
-Die einzelnen Schritte für die Interaktion mit den verschiedenen Endpunkten der zugehörigen Service API finden Sie im [Katalog-Service-Entwicklerhandbuch](api/getting-started.md).[!DNL Catalog] Es wird empfohlen, auch das Handbuch zum Thema [Filtern von Katalogdaten](api/filter-data.md) durchzugehen, da darin Best Practices für die Beschränkung der in API-Antworten zurückgegebenen Daten erläutert werden.
+See the [[!DNL Catalog] developer guide](api/getting-started.md) for steps on interacting with the different endpoints of that [!DNL Catalog] API.
+Es wird empfohlen, auch das Handbuch zum Thema [Filtern von Katalogdaten](api/filter-data.md) durchzugehen, da darin Best Practices für die Beschränkung der in API-Antworten zurückgegebenen Daten erläutert werden.